 Digital Object Identifier (DOI)

 Catapano, Joshua S.; Ducruet, Andrew F.; Frisoli, Fabio A.; Nguyen, Candice L.; Louie, Christopher E.; Labib, Mohamed A.; Baranoski, Jacob F.; Cole, Tyler S.; Whiting, Alexander C.; Albuquerque, Felipe C.; and Lawton, Michael T., "Predictors of the development of takotsubo cardiomyopathy in aneurysmal subarachnoid hemorrhage and outcomes in patients with intra-aortic balloon pumps" (2021).
-Neurosurgery Articles.
+Neurosurgery.
 1389.